est. 3-5 min read

 How Might We Support Users Needs Based on Their Context & Intent?

-Understanding Their Goals and Provide a Expedite Route
+Understanding Users Goals and Provide a Expedite Route

 I incorporated a specific onboarding experience built exclusively for invited users.